aosmcleod/CoverizeJS/README.md

 npm run release:major   # Major version (1.0.0 → 2.0.0)
 ```

-This will:
-- Update version in `package.json`
+This will update the version in `package.json` and build distribution files.
-- Build distribution files with new version
-- Generate changelog entry
-- Prepare release assets

 ## License